 But most often we resist and internally argue with inevitable facts, such as the feelings, preferences, or character of another person; the way we feel; or past circumstances that have led to our current condition.

 Thus, the First and Most Important Step to Creating Internal Acceptance Is the Willingness to Accept the Situations We’re Facing!

 Although a given situation is a fact, in our minds we might be arguing with it for years.
 One reason for this irrational behavior is the hope that God will hear us out and do something to solve our problems.

 Some people keep complaining about their misfortune and suffer until their last day, while others realize at some point (as happened to me) that it can’t go on like this and that something must be done.

-The doing I’m talking about is not really an actual doing, it’s more like something that clicks from within and suddenly we are willing to accept that the situation as it is and stop complaining about it, simply because we are tired of the suffering we create for ourselves.
+The doing I’m talking about is not really an actual doing, it’s more like something that clicks from within and suddenly we are willing to accept the situation as it is and stop complaining about it, simply because we are tired of the suffering we create for ourselves.

-Without wholeheartedly wanting to stop suffering no matter what – no matter if I don’t have what I want and might never have it, no matter how stupid were the choices I’ve made, no matter if my parents failed to give me the right tools for life or how different everything could have been had they loved me more – no change will last for long.
+Without wholeheartedly wanting to stop suffering no matter what – no matter if I don’t have what I want and might never have it, no matter how stupid the choices I’ve made, no matter if my parents failed to give me the right tools for life or how different everything could have been had they loved me more – no change will last for long.